polydawn/repeatr/ROADMAP.md

 Thus: a repeatr formula should be a thing that you can pastebin to another human.
 When you do this, it should be everything they need to get a working piece of software.
 And they should get exactly the same piece of software as you did.

 ---

+- [x] pluggable executor should provide consistent, easy, sandboxed execution
+  - [x] runc (docker-style containers)
+  - [x] chroot (available-everywhere backcompat)
+  - [ ] virtual machines

+Execution engines that perform sandboxing are an essential part of providing the firepower to make formulas meaningful.
+It's one thing to describe a process; it's another to demonstrate it *doing* things.

+Sandboxing makes it possible to *show* reproducibility -- or, rapidly demonstrate where it isn't happening, and thus make it better -- by making clean environments a common and easy tool.
+Think if it like "Mandatory Sanity Control" instead of "Discretionary Sanity Control".

+Repeatr executors are pluggable.
+The core behaviors of running a process should behave the same across different executors, though some offer better isolation than others, and different executors also vary in how wide a variety of base systems the can support as well as their performance overheads.

+---